serpil-s/gnome-chatgpt-search-extension/README.md

 # ChatGPT Search Extension for GNOME

-This GNOME extension integrates ChatGPT into GNOME Shell, allowing you to ask questions and search directly from the GNOME panel.
+This GNOME extension integrates ChatGPT into GNOME Shell, allowing you to ask questions and get answers directly from the GNOME panel.

 ## Installation
 Run the following commands: